All Episodes

 Everything.

-Not tow the party line, but actually care about the rule of law, equal application of the law, and the Constitution saying, sorry, it's not a crime to get information if somebody says I got something for you.
+You know, Greg, let's go back to, and you've written columns about it in detail, and to have one respected liberal Democratic lawyer after another, not toe the party line, but actually care about the rule of law, equal application of the law, and the Constitution saying, sorry, it's not a crime to get information if somebody says, I got something for you.

 But yet the media plays this up like this is Watergate the 50th degree.

-Well, and what's interesting is that no member of the mainstream media seems to have bothered uh to even look at the Federal Election Commission's government website, which makes it perfectly clear that it's lawful for foreign nationals to be involved in American political campaign, Sean.
+Well, and what's interesting is that no member of the mainstream media seems to have bothered to even look at the Federal Election Commission's government website, which makes it perfectly clear that it's lawful for foreign nationals to be involved in American political campaigns, Sean.

-And in fact, uh, let me just quote it.
+And in fact, let me just quote it.

 Even though a foreign national cannot make campaign contributions, he or she can serve as an uncompensated volunteer for any campaign or political party.

-And then the website uh goes on to state that foreigners are allowed to camp uh attend campaign strategy meetings and events.
+And then the website goes on to state that foreigners are allowed to attend campaign strategy meetings and events.

-So how is it possible that the media never bothers to look at the main website that explains the law on elections and what's legal and what's not legal with respect to the the Russian lawyer meeting with Donald Trump Jr.
+So how is it possible that the media ever bothers to look at the main website that explains the law on elections and what's legal and what's not legal with respect to the Russian lawyer meeting with Donald Trump Jr.?

-I mean it's a do you see a difference in the Ukraine situation at all or is that legal in your mind too even though you have a DNC operative as being paid by the DNC meeting at the Ukrainian embassy with the Ukrainian ambassador and sharing the information with the DNC and the Clinton campaign.
+Even though you have a DNC operative that's being paid by the DNC meeting at the Ukrainian embassy with the Ukrainian ambassador and sharing the information with the DNC in the Clinton campaign.

 Then you talked about unmasking.